-To avoid, reduce and manage flood risk + + + Criteria is included to encourage Sustainable urban drainage and other design elements to reduce the risk of flooding where they exist. - To conserve soil resources and quality + + + This policy contains a range of criteria to which residential development proposal should met.
-Criteria are include to safeguard landscape features and the character and appearance of villages - To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This policy contains a range of criteria to which residential development proposal should met.
-Criteria are include to safeguard landscape features and the character and appearance of villages - Overall commentary and any cumulative effects any new residential development will r aspects are included within the policy.
+F 10" 1

+To avoid, reduce and + + + Criteria is included to encourage -

+manage flood risk Sustainable urban drainage and

+other design elements to reduce

+the risk of flooding where they exist.

+and not of moduling where andy exact.

+To conserve soil + + + This policy contains a range of -

+resources and quality criteria to which residential

+resources and quanty

+development proposal should met.

+Criteria are include to safeguard

+landscape features and the

+character and appearance of

+villages

+To minimise the

+production of waste

+To improve health of the

+population

+To reduce crime and

+nuisance

+To conserve natural and + + + This policy contains a range of -

+manmade resources criteria to which residential

+marmado recedirece development proposal should met.

+· · · · ·

+Criteria are include to safeguard

+landscape features and the

+character and appearance of

+villages

+Overall commentary This policy co ontains a number of criteria which any new residential development will r need to meet.
+This will

+and any cumulative have a positive ve effect on the ba aseline as many aspects are included within the policy.

+effects